Private, In-Home Tutoring in Pineville, Oregon

-SchoolTutoring Academy’s tutoring programs for Pineville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pineville, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Crook County School District uses Common Core State Standards in Math and Language Arts and state-developed frameworks for learning in other core subjects.
 These provide the comprehensive, K-12 overview of the skills and knowledge that students should develop.
 It also details the types of critical thinking skills students should be developing as they advance through their education.
 The curriculum is aligned to the statewide testing in core subjects and is used to ensure that each student is reaching the standards.